-We are very proud to announce our recently produced 'Cruising The Trent Severn Waterway' feature video is now available in both a DVD/Blu-ray Value Pack, as well as a Digital Download so that you can instantly have the video on your computer or other device to enjoy right away!
-Please make your choice from the two options below.
+We are very proud to announce our recently produced 'Cruising The Trent Severn Waterway' feature video is now available.
+Due to overwhelming demand, our DVD/Blu-ray Value Pack is currently out of stock.
+We will be restocking the DVD format again soon, but until then, please note that we also offer a Digital Download so that you can instantly have the video on your computer or other device to enjoy right away!
 Enjoy & thank you for your support :-)

 Please enjoy this two minute preview;